securitybunker/databunker.org/content/use-case/trace-profile-access-change/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /alert %}}

+Many times we need to find important events that occurred on database server, but we may not always have a process in place to capture this data.

-Databunker saves audit events on all API operation.
-For example, new personal record added or changed; personal information record retrieved, etc...
+By default, Databunker has auditing capability built-in, it saves audit trail on all user data related API operations.
+For example, new personal record added or changed; personal information record retrieved; or record change, etc...

 By providing Audit of events, in relation to personal data, provides response to GDRP Article 15 requirement:
 *Right of access by the data subject*.